NTU-CSIE-DSA/hw2-MagicalCats/README.md

 ## Swapping step
 1. Notice that all cats have unique appetite values and the two swapping cats have "adjacent" appetites.
-2. By 1. we can directly swap two cats' appetites while keeping the sorted order of **color arrays** and **appetite linked lists**.
+2. By 1. we can directly swap two cats' appetites while keeping the sorted order of **color deques** and **appetite linked lists**.
 3. Be careful that if two cats have the same color, we cannot swap the appetites directly because the sorted order would be invalid.
-We can swap indices instead.
+We can swap their indices instead.

 Finding the swapping target cost $O(logN)$ time, and swapping can be done in $O(1)$ time.
 ## Magic step

 For each magic step,
-1. Find the max/min appetite in all cats by the sorted appetite linked list to compute the value after magic.
+1. Find the max/min appetite in all cats by the sorted appetite linked list's head/tail to compute the value after magic.
 2. Find the **color deque**, pop the cat from front/back, and push the cat with new appetite value to front/back.
-3. Find the cat in appetite in **appetite linked list**, remove it, and insert it to the head/tail of **appetite linked list**.
+3. Find the cat in **appetite linked list**, remove it, and insert it to the head/tail of **appetite linked list**.

 Finding the magic target cost $O(logN)$ time and manipulating deque/linked list cost $O(1)$ time.
 ## Coding Tips
-1. We can encapsulate the deque data structure and access it with indices [0...n-1].
+1. We can encapsulate the deque(circular array) data structure and access it with indices [0...size-1].
 Otherwise, the binary search would be difficult to implement.
 2. Implement lower bound and upper bound binary search separately.

 ## Solution